sarvagyakrcs/magnetar/README.md

 (not an acronym)

-This is SLaB 2.0 and I am calling it Magnetar.
+This is SLaB(Smart Load Balancer) 2.0 and I am calling it Magnetar.
 SLaB 1.0 was very close to being a viable MVP but it couldn't.
 Now I am trying again with a refined architecture—hope it succeeds.

 ## Architecture Evolution